6 Amazing Benefits of Hugs You Never Knew About

 1. Improve self-esteem

 Physical contact gives people more security and self-confidence.
 A hug forces us to allow another person to enter our personal space.
-W
+With this direct body-to-body contact, we symbolically open our trust to the other person.

 We could say that hugs humanize us.
 When we embrace someone, we’re giving a clear message of affection, appreciation and empathy.
 This simple gesture lifts our mood and gives us strength.